 This Matcha Butter Cookies recipe makes perfectly juicy, tender, and flavorful steak every time!
 Serve with potatoes and a side salad for an unforgettable dinner in under 30 minutes.

-Clear a shelf in the refrigerator for chilling shaped cookies; line two half-sheet pans with parchment paper or silicone mats and set aside.
+Clear space in your refrigerator for a baking sheet with piped dough.
+Line two half-sheet pans with parchment or silicone mats and set aside so everything is within reach.

-In a stand mixer fitted with the paddle attachment, cream room-temperature butter for 1 minute, then add sugar and beat on medium-high until pale and fluffy, about 3 minutes.
-Scrape down the bowl.
+In a stand mixer with the paddle, beat room-temperature butter on medium until smooth, then add sugar slowly while mixing on low.
+Increase to medium and beat until very light and fluffy, about 3 minutes.

-Add sifted dry ingredients in two parts on low speed, mixing only until no streaks of flour remain to avoid developing gluten.
+Add the sifted dry ingredients in two additions, mixing on low until just combined.
+Stop when there are no more flour streaks to avoid overworking the dough.

-Transfer dough to a pastry bag fitted with a 1/2-inch open star tip and pipe 2-inch cookies onto prepared sheets.
-Space at least 1 inch apart and chill for at least 1 hour.
+Transfer dough to a piping bag fitted with a 1/2-inch open star tip and pipe 2-inch rosettes or desired shapes, leaving 1 inch between cookies.
+Sprinkle coarse sugar or sprinkles if desired.

-Preheat oven to 350°F. Bake one tray at a time for 9-11 minutes until edges are just lightly golden.
-Cool on the sheet for 5 minutes, then transfer to a wire rack.
+Bake one sheet at a time for 9–11 minutes until the edges are just lightly golden.
+Watch carefully to avoid over-browning due to the butter content.

 Last Step: Please leave a rating and comment letting us know how you liked this recipe!
 This helps our business to thrive and continue providing free, high-quality recipes for you.